keep-starknet-strange/kage/README.md

 ## KAGE Features

+> [!WARNING]
 > **Disclaimer:** KAGE is an experimental proof-of-concept application provided for research and demonstration purposes only.
 > It is **not production-ready**, has not undergone security audits, and **should not be used to manage real funds**.

 KAGE offers a comprehensive suite of features for managing both public and confidential balances on Starknet.

 **Wallet Management**: Create new wallets with randomly generated mnemonic seed phrases or restore existing wallets using known 24-word seed phrases.
 Each wallet supports multiple accounts derived from a single seed phrase using Hierarchical Deterministic (HD) derivation.
-You can freely customize account names and labels.
+You can freely customize account names.
 KAGE is compatible with both Starknet Mainnet and the Sepolia testnet.

 **Tongo Confidential Operations**: Alongside standard public transfers on Starknet, KAGE integrates the [Tongo SDK](https://docs.tongo.cash/sdk/overview.html) to support confidential transactions (more details in the next section).
 The following Tongo operations are supported:
 - Fund / Shield: Convert ERC-20 tokens into a Tongo encrypted balance.
 - Send: Transfer encrypted amounts between Tongo accounts without revealing the transferred amount.
 - Rollover: Convert an account’s pending encrypted balance into a usable balance.
+Rollovers are hidden to the users that is they are performed during a transfer/withdraw operation if there is an pending balance.
 - Withdraw / Unshield: Convert encrypted Tongo balance back into ERC-20 tokens and send them to the Starknet account address.
 - Ragequit: Not supported at this stage ([details here](https://docs.tongo.cash/sdk/operations/ragequit.html)).

 **ERC-20 token supported (Tongo Instances)**:
-- Mainnet: ETH, STRK, wBTC, USDC, DAI
+- Mainnet: ETH, STRK, wBTC, USDC, USDT, DAI
 - Sepolia: ETH, STRK, USDC

 **Security Architecture**: Seed phrases are encrypted with ChaCha20-Poly1305 and stored in secure, hardware-backed device storage—iOS Keychain on iOS and Android Keystore (with TEE/StrongBox support) on Android.
-During setup, you can optionally enable passphrase protection and biometric authentication.
+In settings, you can optionally enable passphrase protection and biometric authentication.
 Biometrics gate access to sensitive operations, and all cryptographic keys remain on the device at all times.

 **Balance Management**: Public and private/shielded balances are displayed separately per account.
 Public balances (STRK and ERC-20 tokens) update in real-time via WebSocket connections.
 Private balances use Tongo's dual balance system: spending balance for transfers/withdrawals, and pending balance requiring rollover after receiving transfers.
 Fiat equivalents (USD) are fetched from the [AVNU Markets API](https://doc.avnu.fi/avnu-spot/markets).
 Private balances are locked by default and require authentication to unlock.